 Though Proctor is practically demolished, Judson lies below Lake Fontana, peaking out every few years when TVA drains the lake.

 Visiting Fontana Dam

 Typically, the Visitor Center is open April through the last Sunday in October.
-Not surprisingly, the center was not open for our August 2020 visit due to Covid restrictions.
+Not surprisingly, the center was closed for our August 2020 visit due to Covid restrictions.

 Though we missed out on the indoor informational displays (and clean restrooms), we could still access the panoramic observation tower on top of the Visitor Center.